Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots: Introduction

 The twist knots $K_n$ of Figure \ref{fig:twist:knot} form the simplest infinite family of hyperbolic knots (when $n\geqslant 2$, starting at the figure-eight knot).
 Recall that a knot is \textit{hyperbolic} if its complement admits a complete hyperbolic structure of finite volume.
 In order to study the Teichm\"uller TQFT for the family of twist knots, we thus constructed particularly convenient ideal triangulations of their complements.

-An intermediate step was to construct \textit{H-triangulations} of $(S^3,K_n)$, which are triangulations of $S^3$ by compact tetrahedra, where the knot $K_n$ is represented by an edge.
+An intermediate step was to construct \textit{H-triangulations} of $(S^3,K_n)$, which are triangulations of $S^3$ by compact tetrahedra, where the knot $K_n$ is represented by {a single} edge.
 We now state the first result of this paper.

 \begin{theorem}[Theorem \ref{thm:trig}] For every $n\geqslant 2$, there exist an ideal triangulation $X_n$ of the twist knot complement $S^3 \setminus K_n$ with $\lfloor \frac{n+4}{2} \rfloor$ tetrahedra and a H-triangulation $Y_n$ of the pair $(S^3,K_n)$ with $\lfloor \frac{n+6}{2} \rfloor$ tetrahedra.
 Moreover, the edges of all these triangulations admit orientations for which no triangle is a cycle. \end{theorem}